lorenzogio97/TESI-custom-control-plane/README.md

 This software is responsible for creating all software infrastructure for the edge platform at startup, receiving login/logout request from client and migration request from Mobility Management.
 All those requests triggers modification in resource allocated on Edge nodes, both in terms of Docker container executing client related application and Envoy rules installed on Edge Envoy proxies.

 **Note:** TLS/mTLS certificates and private keys not included for security reasons.
+See Security/TLS section.

 ---
 ## Run inside IDE